ChristianDarr-personal/device-onvif-camera/doc/auto-discovery.md

 >Example of configuration.toml contents

 ### 2. Enable the Discovery Mechanism
-The Discovery is triggered by the device SDK.
+Device discovery is triggered by the device SDK.
 Once the device service starts, it will discover the Onvif camera(s) within the specified interval.

 [Option 1] Enable from `configuration.toml`
 ```yaml